spotify/gcs-tools/README.md

 so that they can be used from regular workstations or laptops, outside of a [Google Compute Engine](https://cloud.google.com/compute/) (GCE) instance.

-It uses your existing OAuth2 credentials and allows authentication via browse.
+It uses your existing OAuth2 credentials and allows authentication via a browser.

 ## Usage: